Essex County Sheriff's K9 Unit To Be Disbanded By End Of Year

 A petition has been created urging officials in Essex County to reverse a decision to shut down the sheriff's K-9 unit by the end of this month.

-The sheriff's office stressed that homes will be found for the dogs even if the unit is closed down.
+The sheriff's office stressed that homes will be found for the dogs even when the unit is closed down.

 "Essex County Sheriff Armando Fontoura has announced that on December 31, 2019 he will disband the Essex County K-9 Unit," the petition reads.